cfrc-uiuc/docs/docs/misc/virtualDesktop.md

   - XFCE
   - Custom Desktop (Enter "openbox-kde-session") in the "Command" field.

-On the /Connection/ tab: Set the speed accordingly.
+On the *Connection* tab: Set the speed accordingly.
 If you are on campus, set this to "LAN".
 If you are off campus, "ADSL" or "WAN" may be better optiions.

-/Input/Output/ tab:
+*Input/Output* tab:

 - Set display DPI: